Introduction

 What the Law Says About Pepper Spray in Arizona

-If you’ve ever wondered is pepper spray legal in Arizona, the answer is yes — it’s fully legal for personal protection.
-Arizona law allows residents to carry pepper spray for self-defense purposes, whether walking at night, hiking alone, or working late hours.
+If you’re asking is pepper spray legal in Arizona, the short answer is yes.
+Arizona allows people to carry pepper spray for personal self-defense, making it a popular safety tool for walking alone, traveling, or everyday protection.

 When it comes to carrying pepper spray in Arizona, the good news is that the state keeps things simple.
 There are no specific size or strength restrictions under Arizona law.
 That means you can choose the pepper spray canister that best fits your lifestyle and comfort level.